will.com / FAQ

 How many witnesses do I need?

-Two witnesses for all 49 supported states and D.C.
+For a will: two witnesses in all 49 supported states and D.C.
 Your witnesses must watch you sign (or you must acknowledge to them that you already signed), and then sign the will themselves.
-Witnesses cannot be beneficiaries under your will — anyone who stands to inherit should not be a witness.
-Most states also require witnesses to be adults.
-The safest choice: two people you trust who have no financial interest in your estate.
+Witnesses cannot be beneficiaries.
+Requirements for other documents vary by state.
+Will.com provides specific signing instructions for each document you create.

-Can I change my will after I make it?
+Can I change my documents after I make them?

 Yes, at any time.
-The simplest approach is to make a new will, which revokes the old one.
-Alternatively, you can add a codicil — a formal amendment — but in practice it's often cleaner to simply make a new will.
-Either way, tell your executor that there's a new document and where it's stored.
-Review your will after any major life event: marriage, divorce, new child, death of a beneficiary, moving to a new state, or significant change in assets.
+For a will, the simplest approach is to make a new one, which revokes the old.
+For a living trust, healthcare directive, or power of attorney, you can generate a new version whenever your situation changes.
+Everything is free, so regenerate as often as you need.
+Review your documents after any major life event: marriage, divorce, new child, death of a beneficiary, moving to a new state, or significant change in assets.

 What if I move to a different state?

-Wills are generally honored across state lines — a will validly executed in one state is usually recognized in another.
-That said, your new state may have different rules around spousal rights, community property, or other matters that interact with your will in ways you didn't intend.
-If you move states, have an attorney review your existing will, or simply make a new one for your new state.
+Documents are generally honored across state lines, but your new state may have different rules that interact with your documents in ways you didn't intend.
+If you move states, we recommend regenerating your documents for your new state.
+Everything is free, so you can do this anytime.

 What happens to my digital assets?

-Standard wills don't automatically cover digital assets well.
-Cryptocurrency requires whoever holds your private keys or seed phrase — without those, the assets are inaccessible regardless of what your will says.
-Email accounts, social media, and cloud storage have their own platform rules.
+Standard estate planning documents don't automatically cover digital assets well.
+Cryptocurrency requires whoever holds your private keys or seed phrase.
+Without those, the assets are inaccessible regardless of what your documents say.
+Email, social media, and cloud storage have their own platform rules.
 We recommend using our digital legacy guide to set up legacy contacts on Google, Apple, and Facebook, and to document your crypto access instructions in a private letter of instruction (not in your will, which becomes a public document at probate).

 Is this legal advice?